 Sometimes we have to make a judgement call.
 And to take responsibility for a decision without a guarantee of success.

-The fact that serious vaccine reactions are rare doesn’t mean your cat won’t get sick if he suffers from side effects from his shots.
-Your cat could be the one in ten thousand.
+The fact that serious vaccine reactions are rare doesn’t mean YOUR cat won’t get sick if he suffers from side effects from his shots.
+Your cat could be the one in a 100,000.
 There is no way to know.

 This apparent ‘randomness’ of vaccine reactions is what people find it so hard to get their head around.

-The over-riding message is that vaccination has been thoroughly proven to be of benefit to the population overall.
-And that vaccines will protect your kitten from harm, with very little risk.
+But the over-riding message is that vaccination have been thoroughly proven to be of benefit to the population overall.

 Do raw fed cats need vaccinating